His bright red puffer jacket was easy to spot on the lightly crowded Barcelona sidewalk. I didn’t know what to expect from this trip.

 Trouble in The City of Counts

 Despite the accommodations, technical errors, and professional worries, we toured Barcelona on foot for hours.
 A free walking tour led to another about the horrors of Barcelona and a third that involved tapas and alcohol.
-During the tapas and drinking tour, G and I shined.
+It was during the tapas and drinking tour that felt like that weekend in Dublin.

 The tour was almost exclusively couples.
-G and I spoke and befriended just about everyone.
+We spoke and befriended just about everyone.
 At the second bar, we tried the porron pitcher, which is the hybrid of a wine bottle and watering can, and encouraged others to drink long from the community glass.
-By the last bar, we had formed a clutch with the fellow tourists closest to our age.
+By the last bar, we transformed the fellow tourists into friends.

 All Good Things Must End

-The last two days were fine.
-More than fine — they were good, and G was a great person to travel with.
+The last two days were good, and he was a great person to travel with.
 We went to the Barcelona aquarium and had a fancy seafood dinner.
 We shopped for souvenirs for his family and the boys back home.
-We waited for his bus back to the airport, G getting anxious about missing his flight.

 But, there was no passion.
 We acted more like friends with benefits.
 We weren’t Jesse and Celine from the Before Sunrise.
 There was no, “Meet me in a year” moment.